Controlled group

 - Combination of a Parent-subsidiary and a Brother-sister group

-In certain situations it might be difficult to determine the controlled group status.
-Therefore, we recommend that you consult experienced CPA and/or a qualified ERISA attorney.
+Controlled group rules are often complex, and it can be difficult to determine the controlled group status.
+Please consult with an experienced CPA and/or a qualified ERISA attorney to determine your status.